pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 To get familiar with what conjunctions are and how to use them.

-# Grade-2 & 3

-## Conjunctions

-The word that joins two or more words or sentences is called a conjunction.
-In simple words, conjunctions are joining words.
-The most common conjunctions are 'and', 'but', 'so' and 'or'.

-For example:

-'The bird can fly.'
-'The bird can sing.'

-These two sentences can be joined together with the help of conjunction.
-We can write it as;

-'The bird can fly *and* sing.'

-Some more examples are;
-1. The monkey can walk *and* climb.
-2. I am eating *and* watching TV.
-3. Rahul tried to study *but* fell asleep.
-4. I want to play *but* I need to study.
-5. We can watch a movie *or* go for lunch.
-6. I will complete my HW today *or* tomorrow.
-7. My mother is late *so* I'm waiting for her.
-8. We're going to the park in the evening, *so* I'll take a nap in the noon.

 ## Activities

 ### Identify (label) (classify template)

 Identify if the below sentences have conjunction or not. (title)

 ```
 Yes:
 We wake up early and see the sunrise.